-9. List of Documents and Evidence Please provide a list of all supporting documents, materials and evidence which you wish to submit with your notic of review Site plan 285 010B (part of application) Photographs of properties in the street showing other terraces and balconies in the vacinity of boundaries (10 no) Note.
-The planning authority will make a copy of the notice of review, the review documents and any notice of the procedure of the review available for inspection at an office of the planning authority until such time as the review determined.
-It may also be available on the planning authority website.
-10. Checklist Please mark the appropriate boxes to confirm that you have provided all supporting documents and evidence relevant to your review: Use of the extra of this form Full completion of all parts of this form Statement of your reasons for requesting a review All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review.
-Note.
-Where the review relates to a further application e.g. renewal of planning permission or modification, variation or removal of a planning condition or where it relates to an application for approval of matters specified conditions, it is advisable to provide the application reference number, approved plans and decision notice from that earlier consent.
-DECLARATION I, the applicant/agent hereby serve notice on the planning authority to review the application as set out on this for and in the supporting documents.
-I hereby confirm that the information given in this form is true and accurate to best of my knowledge.
-Signature: Name: A. BOWDEN Date: 26 Jan 22 Any personal data that you have been asked to provide on this from will be held and processed in accordance of Data Protection Legislation.
+.
+List of Documents and Evidence Please provide a list of all supporting documents, materials and evidence which you wish to submit f review with your notice Site plan 285 010B (part of application) us a Photographs of properties in the street showing other terraces and balcomes in the vacinity of boundaries (10 no) 1 file and a review documents and a ny notice of the Note.
+The planning authority will make a copy of the notice of review, the review documents and a procedure of the review available for inspection at an office of the planning authority until such time as the review is procedure of the review available for inspection at an office of the planning dution, because of the planning dution, dutient, dution, dution, dution, dutient, dution, dutient, duti 10.
+Checklist 1 Please mark the appropriate boxes to confirm that you have provided all supporting documents an d evidence relevant to your review: Full completion of all parts of this form Statement of your reasons for requesting a review All documents, materials and evidence which you intend to rely on (e.g. plans and drawings or other documents) which are now the subject of this review. $ \overline{\mathcal{A}} $ diffication Note.
+Where the review relates to a further application e.g. renewal of planning permission or mod variation or removal of a planning condition or where it relates to an application for approval of macconditions, it is advisable to provide the application reference number, approved plans and decision to the provide the application reference number. itters specified in on notice from that earlier consent.
+DECLARATION I, the applicant/agent hereby serve notice on the planning authority to review the application as set and in the supporting documents.
+I hereby confirm that the information given in this form is true at best of my knowledge. et out on this form nd accurate to the Signature: Name: A. BOWDEN Date: 26 Jan 22.
+Any personal data that you have been asked to provide on this from will be held and processed in Data Protection Legislation. n accordance wi cooper architects